Jeremie-Beucler/Rythm-of-thoughts/README.md

 Understanding how people deliberate when solving reasoning problems is a key question in cognitive psychology.
 Recent theoretical work by [De Neys (2025)](https://files.osf.io/v1/resources/f7436_v1/providers/osfstorage/67a6196095008bb4100c5869?action=download&direct&version=1) has highlighted critical gaps in our knowledge of the dynamics of deliberation.

 Most traditional models treat deliberation as a monolithic process, typically focusing only on response control — the inhibition of an intuitive but incorrect answer.
-However, De Neys proposes that deliberation involves multiple distinct cognitive functions:
+However, De Neys suggests that deliberation involves multiple distinct cognitive functions:

 - *Response Control*: Inhibiting or resisting an intuitive or prepotent response.
 - *Response Generation*: Actively searching for new answers, alternatives, or hypotheses.